apache/hudi/docs/community.cn.md

 Committers are chosen by a majority vote of the Apache Hudi [PMC](https://www.apache.org/foundation/how-it-works.html#pmc-members), after a discussion on their candidacy based on the following criteria (not exclusive/comprehensive).

  - Embodies the ASF model code of [conduct](https://www.apache.org/foundation/policies/conduct.html)
- - Has made significant technical contributions such as submitting PRs, filing bugs, testing, benchmarking, authoring HIPs, providing feedback/code reviews (+ more).
+ - Has made significant technical contributions such as submitting PRs, filing bugs, testing, benchmarking, authoring RFCs, providing feedback/code reviews (+ more).
  - Has helped the community over a few months, by answering questions on support channels above and triaging issues/jiras.
  - Demonstrates clear code/design ownership of a component or code area (eg: Delta Streamer, Hive/Presto Integration etc).
  - Brought thought leadership and new ideas into the project and evangelized them with the community via conference talks, blog posts.